 Miniature gardens and toy car dirt track racing

 We might not be able to pique our child’s interest in zoology or botany through mere suggestion but starting to play with nature is a great entry point.
 Creating a miniature garden is a lovely way of getting your child to think about landscapes and investigating nature to furnish their own little world.
-This can be as basic or as complex as you want - from collecting moss to make a miniature lawn to actually planting seeds and watching the garden grow.
+This can be as basic or as complex as you want - from collecting moss to make a miniature lawn to actually planting seeds and watching the garden grow - check out these garden kits for a great start.
 If tiny gardens aren’t your child’s thing, then how about constructing a miniature dirt track course for their toy cars?
 Use leaves, puddles, soil and stones as different surfaces and obstacles.

 Daisy chains, leaf armour, perfume and potions

 Whether your child wants the alchemy skills of Hermione Granger or to be a medieval knight, the garden has plenty to offer.
 Can you create a suit of armour using large leaves, sticks and string?
 How about mixing flower petals with water to create potions or perfumes?
 And, there’s always daisy chain jewellery.
 The lovely Adventure Map at Toddle has daisy chains as one of its activities and we think it’s a great idea!

 For obvious reasons, we love it when our children paint outdoors (preferably close to a hosepipe).
 There are plenty of natural ‘tools’ you can use as a brush, such as leaves and sticks.
 Photography is also an excellent way to get children to really look at nature.
 Zooming in on an image allows them to spot details they wouldn’t with the naked eye.
 It can also form the basis for creating a gallery or fact file.
 If you have a child who’s reluctant to swap a screen for a scene, getting them to use a smartphone or tablet to take pictures can be a compromise.
 Check out our favourite kid's camera.